EmYassir/pIC50_predictor/README.md

 2- Validation set (20% of the data, or 927 samples).

 ## Models
 We run experiments on one baseline and two models.
 The baseline we chose is the random forest ([Scikit-learn implementation](https://scikit-learn.org/stable/)) as it is suggested by [this article](https://projects.volkamerlab.org/teachopencadd/talktorials/T007_compound_activity_machine_learning.html).
-The two other models we chose are [CatBoostClassifier](https://catboost.ai/en/docs/concepts/python-reference_catboostclassifier) and [ChemBertA](https://arxiv.org/abs/2010.09885).
+The two other models we chose are [CatBoostClassifier](https://catboost.ai/en/docs/concepts/python-reference_catboostclassifier) and [ChemBertA (seyonec/PubChem10M_SMILES_BPE_396_250)](https://arxiv.org/abs/2010.09885).
 For the latter, we are using [simpletransformers implementation](https://github.com/ThilinaRajapakse/simpletransformers).

 ## How to run the code
 This section describes the steps to execute in order to run training and or evaluation of the aforementioned models.
 The data preprocessing has been done beforehand, but the functions/routines that served that purpose are provided in the code.